candlerb/snailgun/README.markdown

 `test` environment only unless told otherwise.

-You need to edit `config/environments/test.rb` and set `config.cach_classes = false`.
+You need to edit `config/environments/test.rb` and set `config.cache_classes = false`.
 This is so that your application classes are loaded each time you run a test, rather than being preloaded into the test environment.